eatthepie/docs-v2/docs/gameplay/prizes.md

 ## 💸 Fees

-- A 1% fee is applied to the total prize pool, capped at 100 ETH max.
-Anything in excess of 100 ETH is automatically allocated to the prize pool.
+- A 1% fee is applied to the total prize pool, capped at 1m WLD max.
+Anything in excess of 1m WLD is automatically allocated to the prize pool.

-> **Example**: If the total pool is 15,000 ETH, the fee would be 100 ETH instead of 150 ETH.
-The extra 50 ETH is put back into the prize pool, making the total prize pool 14,900 ETH.
+> **Example**: If the total pool is 150m WLD, the fee would be 1m WLD instead of 150m WLD.
+The extra 50m WLD is put back into the prize pool, making the total prize pool 149m WLD.